xyproto/grimrec/README.md

     bindsym Ctrl+Shift+F12 exec /usr/bin/grimrec /tmp/output.gif 20 9

+This will set up `ctrl-shift-f12` as a hotkey to record the currently focused window for 20 seconds, with 9 frames per second, to `/tmp/output.gif`.

 Then reload the configuration in Sway, or restart Sway.

-This will set up `ctrl-shift-f12` as a hotkey to record the currently focused window for 20 seconds, with 9 frames per second, to `/tmp/output.gif`.

 The conversion to GIF may take a couple of seconds after the recording has completed.

+If you have `mako` and `notify-send` installed, a message can be displayed after the file has been written:

+    bindsym Ctrl+Shift+F12 exec /usr/bin/grimrec /tmp/output.gif 20 9 && notify-send 'Recording completed'

 ## Features and limitations